 What is a Statement of Purpose?

 A statement of Purpose is exactly what it sounds like; you stating the purpose behind wanting to do something.
 It is no rocket science.
+But when it comes to writing, a lot of people give up even before trying or starting and seeing where it goes.
 Below are a few steps which, if followed systematically, can help you write a decent SOP:

 1. Create an outline: